anishst/Learn/CloudComputing/AWS/aws_notes.md

  - enables you to perform encryption operations through the use of cryptographic keys.
  - ensure that your applications’ data is secure while in storage (encryption at rest) and while it is transmitted, known as encryption in transit.
  - [KMS](https://aws.amazon.com/kms/)
+ - **CloudHSM** service helps you meet corporate, contractual, and regulatory compliance requirements for data security by using dedicated Hardware Security Module (HSM) instances within the AWS cloud.
+    - enables you to easily generate and use your own encryption keys on the AWS Cloud.

 #### AWS Inspector
 - **automated security assessment service** that helps improve the security and compliance of applications deployed on AWS